Sugababes discography

 Three, the Sugababes' third album, was released in October 2003.
 It reached number three and was certified double platinum in the UK.
 The album produced four singles, including the number one "Hole in the Head".
-The group's fourth album Taller in More Ways, released in October 2005, reached number one and went double platinum in the UK.
+The group's fourth album Taller in More Ways, released in October 2005, reached number one and went triple platinum in the UK.
 It produced three internationally successful singles, "Push the Button", "Ugly" and "Red Dress".
-Shortly following the album's release, Buena left the group due to personal reasons, and was replaced by Amelle Berrabah.
+Shortly following the album's release, Buena left the group for personal reasons, and was replaced by Amelle Berrabah.
 The group's fifth album Change was released in October 2007.
 The album, composed of pop and dance songs, reached number one and went platinum in the UK.
 Change produced three top twenty singles, including "Change", "Denial", and the UK number one "About You Now", signalling the second occasion in which the band were simultaneously number one on the UK album, single, download and airplay charts.

 The group's sixth studio album, Catfights and Spotlights was released in 2008, and charted in the top ten of the UK Albums Chart.
 Two singles were released from the album, including "Girls" and "No Can Do", the former peaking at number three on the UK Singles Chart.
-The band's seventh and most recent studio album Sweet 7 was released in March 2010 featuring the lead single "Get Sexy", which peaked at number two on the UK Singles Chart; it was the last single to feature Keisha Buchanan.
+The band's seventh studio album Sweet 7 was released in March 2010 featuring the lead single "Get Sexy", which peaked at number two on the UK Singles Chart; it was the last single to feature Keisha Buchanan.
 The second single from the album, "About a Girl", peaked at number eight in the UK, and was the first single to feature new member Jade Ewen.
 "Wear My Kiss", the album's third single, peaked at number seven in the UK.